 - Encouraging medical research: As a former Chairman and now the Ranking Member of the House Appropriations subcommittee that funds the Department of Health and Human Services, I have been a strong supporter of increasing funding for the National Institutes of Health and the Centers for Disease Control and Prevention.
 Federal support for medical research at our nation’s universities and laboratories quickens the pace of research and offers the chance to bring to market new and innovative therapies based on discoveries made by American researchers.

 - Increasing competition in the health care industry: Americans deserve access to health care options that fit the needs of their families, and Congress should broaden the types of plans from which to choose from and permit the sale of insurance across state lines to encourage competition.
 In 2018, the House passed Republican legislation removing restrictions that barred most Obamacare exchange enrollees from accessing available lower cost plan options.

-- Prevent Waste, Fraud and Abuse: Waste, fraud and abuse cost taxpayers billions of dollars every year.
-By providing the resources necessary to combat waste, fraud and abuse, we can lower the cost of healthcare for everyone.
+- Preventing waste, fraud and abuse: The non-partisan Government Accountability Office most recently estimated waste, fraud and abuse within Medicare cost taxpayers $52 billion in fiscal year 2017.
+Estimates for Medicaid fraud are also in the tens of billions of dollars.
+By providing the resources necessary to combat waste, fraud and abuse, we can lower the cost of health care for everyone.